 The Women’s Dream Circle, and The Men’s Table Interactive Groups are formed by a core group, usually between 6 and 10 members, who meet as equals to discuss their images, issues and ideas.
 These discussions are therapeutically oriented towards the psychological and mythological.

-Interactive Groups are facilitated by Miriam & Oran Cohen and Danya & David Brodie in Gauteng, Elzanne Roos & Mark Dobson in Pretoria, Samantha Taggart, Nan & Andrew McAughey and Bianca & Gregor Rohrig in Cape Town, Karis & Eytan Nafte, Claudia & Gareth Pretorius and Leanne Logan in Knysna, and Liesl & Chad Ehlers in Amsterdam, Holland, See Teachers Listing for contact detaiils.
+Interactive Groups are facilitated by in Johannesburg by Miriam & Oran Cohen, in Tshwane-Pretoria by Mark Dobson, in Cape Town by Nan & Andrew McAughey (Muizenberg) and Bianca & Gregor Rohrig (Central), in Knysna by Claudia & Gareth Pretorius and in Amsterdam, Holland by Liesl & Chad Ehlers.

 See TEACHERS for contact details.